-ESPN’s Zach Lowe discussed with Jeff Van Gundy on his podcast whether or not Los Angeles Lakers guard Russell Westbrook still warrants the of superstar.
+ESPN’s Zach Lowe discussed with Jeff Van Gundy on his podcast whether or not Los Angeles Lakers guard Russell Westbrook still warrants the label of superstar.

 “I think it’s just time to call a spade a spade,” Lowe said.
 “Russ is not a superstar, whatever your definition of a superstar is.
 And when I hear that word, what I hear is ‘could make an All-NBA team this year’ kind of player.
 Russ just isn’t that player anymore.”